AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/logcat.md

 ::: note

-Note: Our support team will process your ticket much faster if you specify the HelpDesk ticket number or the GitHub issue number in your message to support.
+Our support team will process your ticket much faster if you specify the HelpDesk ticket number or the GitHub issue number in your message to support.

 :::